Discover

 What are the signs of the perimenopause?

-The symptoms of the perimenopause are caused by the hormonal changes happening in your body.
+Perimenopause symptoms are caused by the hormonal changes happening in your body.
 Some people won’t have any symptoms, but most will.
 For some people symptoms can be very severe and affect their daily lives.
-Everybody’s experience will vary, but physical symptoms commonly include:
+Everybody’s experience will vary, but physical perimenopause symptoms commonly include:

 - changes in your menstrual cycle